Getting from Keflavík Airport to Reykjavík city centre

 If you arrive at a quieter time, you may have to wait up to 40 minutes for a bus.

-The journey from the airport to Reykjavík takes around 45–50 minutes, and the bus goes directly to BSI, Reykjavík’s main bus terminal.
-You can book tickets here.
+The journey from the airport to Reykjavík takes around 45–90 minutes, depending on the traffic, and the bus goes directly to BSI, Reykjavík’s main bus terminal.

 Remember to book a return ticket for your way back, too.
 The Flybus drops travellers off right outside the departure hall.